bochen0909/menu-api-demo/README.md

 Considering the need for scalability and efficient search functionality, the optimal design decision is to employ FastAPI for API development and utilize Elasticsearch as the data store.

-By implementing this design, the application can leverage the robust searching capabilities of Elasticsearch while simultaneously benefiting from the high-performance and developer-friendly experience offered by FastAPI.
-This combination ensures efficient search functionality and a seamless development process.

 ## Development